gokudomatic/eco-fps-walker/README.md

 The bot can improve its path by using a navigation node but it's not mandatory.
 In the absence of a navmesh the target goes directly to the target

 ### Avoid walls and holes
-Wether the bot uses a navigation node or or, it will avoid holes and walls.
+Wether the bot uses a navigation node or not, it will avoid holes and walls.
 Thanks to a concept of watching his steps the bot can detect if the path is clear.
 It uses a stereo detector which tells him if the hindrance is at its left or right, or both.
 The bot will then turn around and try another direction.

 ## Types of bots
 There are 3 kinds of AI: